flibbles/tw5-relink/README.md

 ### For Node.js

+The following is an abridged version of the [instructions found here](https://tiddlywiki.com/#Installing%20custom%20plugins%20on%20Node.js).

 First, check out the source code using git.
-Then the contents of the `plugins` directory must be copied into the `plugins` directory in your tiddlywiki installation.
-This is likely in:
+Then copy the contents of the `plugins` directory into a "flibbles" directory in a path where you'd like it to be available.
+Then add that path to the TIDDLYWIKI_PLUGIN_PATH environment variable.

-`/usr/local/lib/node_modules/tiddlywiki/plugins/flibbles`

-You will likely need to make the `flibbles` directory.
+For instance, copy the contents of the plugin directory to "~/.tiddlywiki/flibbles" directory.
+Then run `echo "TIDDLYWIKI_PLUGIN_PATH=~/.tiddlywiki" >> .profile`

 If you've installed it correctly, the path to the `plugin.info` file should look something like:

-`/usr/local/lib/node_modules/tiddlywiki/plugins/flibbles/relink/plugin.info`
+`~/.tiddlywiki/flibbles/relink/plugin.info`

 Same goes for any supplimental plugins you want, like *relink-markdown*.